gaurav-panwar/my-resumes/Gaurav_CV2.md

 ## EMPLOYMENT

-**Product Developer, Intern Reader’s Destination Library June 2014 - July 2014** _Developed a system for maintaining a database for books, customers, issued books, etc._
+**Product Developer, Intern Reader’s Destination Library June 2014 - July 2014** _Developed a system for maintaining a database for the efficient management of the library._
  Used SQL and various database management techniques to give a firm back-end to the system.
  Efficiently managed and manipulated data to provide more intuitive information that is useful in the management of the Library.